The Physical Theatre of War: China's Varied Geography

 The Strategic Order of Conquest

 The order in which Qin conquered the six states reveals a deep understanding of geographic interdependence.
 First, they attacked the state of Han, the smallest and most centrally located, which gave them a bridgehead into the central plains.
 Next, they targeted Zhao, using a devastating pincer movement across the Taihang Mountains.
 By taking Zhao, they secured the northern flank and gained access to the steppe frontier.
-They then turned to Wei, which lay along the Yellow River, and destroyed its ability to control the river crossing.
-The conquest of Chu followed, a massive campaign that required the Qin navy to navigate the Yangtze River.
-Finally, they attacked Yan in the far northeast and Qi in the east.
+They then turned to Wei, which lay along the Yellow River, and destroyed its ability to control the river crossing, flooding the Wei capital Daliang by diverting the Yellow River into the city.
+The conquest of Chu followed, a massive campaign that required the Qin navy to navigate the Yangtze River and its tributaries.
+Finally, they attacked Yan in the far northeast and Qi in the east, which surrendered without a fight.
 This geographic sequencing prevented any of the states from forming a unified front.
-Each conquest changed the strategic map, isolating the next target.
+Each conquest changed the strategic map, isolating the next target and cutting off potential allies.

 Wang Jian's Campaign Against Chu: Terrain and Logistics